 The County is committed to ending chronic homelessness through outreach and developing housing options for this population.
 The Homeless Coalition has embraced the Housing First Model as its strategy for ending chronic homelessness.
-As part of the development of the County coordinated entry system, the Homeless Coalition adopted the VI-SPDAT as its assessment tool and has incorporated it into the HMIS system.
+As part of the development of the County coordinated entry system, the Homeless Coalition adopted the VI-SPDAT as its assessment tool for Permanent Supportive Housing applicants and has incorporated it into the HMIS system.
 The VI-SPDAT is a nationally accepted tool, which evaluates and ranks each homeless individual or family based on a number of risk factors and generates a centralized list of the most vulnerable, chronically homeless individuals and families.
 Those who are ranked as the most vulnerable and who are chronically homeless are given priority for all of the County HUD-funded permanent supportive housing programs and other services.
 The centralized list - the ACCESS Housing List - is a coordinated waitlist for all HUD funded permanent housing programs in the County.

-The County uses a rapid re-housing strategy for homeless families and provides ESG funds for rapid re-housing programs to house over 15 households.
+The County uses a rapid re-housing strategy for homeless families and provides ESG funds for rapid re-housing programs to house over 20 households.
 The County also utilizes HSP funding to provide rapid re-housing to approximately 10 to 15 families per year.
 In addition, the County operates a rapid re-housing program targeting unaccompanied homeless youth utilizing State HSP funds.
+Finally, it is anticipated that the County will recommend using HOME ARP funding for rental assistance to assist families and individuals to obtain or continue to have rental stability during FY 2023.

-Prior year HOME and County funds shall be used to provide tenant based rental assistance and intensive case management to help stabilize individuals, families, and veterans who are either homeless or at-risk of homelessness.
-ESG-CV and Department of Treasury Emergency Rental Assistance funds will also be used for several rapid re-housing programs to help households impacted by the COVID-19 crisis access housing.
+Prior year HOME and County funds shall be used to implement the Moving Home Program.
+The Program will provide tenant based rental assistance and intensive case management to help stabilize individuals, families, and veterans who are either homeless or at-risk of homelessness.
 Additionally, the United Way of Central Maryland has funded a prevention and diversion program, as well as a rapid re-housing program for families in the County.
 The program is supplemented with Video Lottery Terminal funds and CDBG funds.

 The County seeks to end homelessness among veterans.
-AHOH operates the Patriot House, a Veteran Administration (VA) per diem funded transitional housing program for homeless veterans.
-AHOH works closely with the Baltimore VA Medical Center (VA) to ensure each veteran receives necessary medical care, services, and access to permanent housing through the HUD Veterans Affairs Supportive Housing (VASH) Program in the County.
+AHOH operates the Patriot House, a Veteran Administration (VA) funded transitional housing program for homeless Veterans.
+AHOH works closely with the Baltimore VA Medical Center (VA) to ensure each Veteran receives necessary medical care, services, and access to permanent housing through the HUD Veterans Affairs Supportive Housing (VASH) Program in the County.
 Many graduates of this program improve their income and are able to afford unsubsidized housing.
+Additionally, the County maintains a by-name Veterans list and works actively to ensure all veterans identifying as homeless are connected with housing and services.